 • Don’t find them on Ebay (too risky)

-• Lip Balm container sources Mountain Rose Herbs or other soap supplier store.
+• Lip Balm container sources soap supplier store.
 Rule of thumb is that in order to sometimes save some dollars in shipping, find a supplier within your time zone.
 It’s usually a bit cheaper and you’ll often receive your shipment faster.

 • After you’ve made your batch, fill one tube and wait an hour before testing.
 Do you like the feel on your lips?
 If so, you’re good to go.
 If it’s too hard, slightly increase the coconut oil.
 If it’s too soft, add a tad more beeswax.